alan-turing-institute/data-safe-haven/docs/tutorial/deployment_tutorials/how-to-customise-dsvm-image.md

 # Safe Haven VM Image Build Instructions

-These instructions will create a new VM image full analysis environment.
+These instructions will create a new VM image for use in the secure research environment.

 ## Contents